cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool, and Number Shark, and the installer program (setup).
+The core team only maintains the English and German version.

 Here is a list of the remaining components of the CT1 package, which could not be localized yet for all language versions:
-                        DE     EN     EL    ES    FR    PL    SR Online help (html)      yes    yes    no    no    no    no    no Readme file (txt)       yes    yes    no    no    no    no    no CT book (pdf)           yes    yes    no    no    no    no    no CT presentation (pdf)   yes    yes    no    yes   no    no    no Elsner stories (pdf)    yes    yes    no    no    no    no    no
+                        DE     EN     EL    ES    FR    PL    SR Online help (html)      yes    yes    no    no    no    no    no Readme file (txt)       yes    yes    no    no    no    no    no CT Book (pdf)           yes    yes    no    no    no    no    no CT presentation (pdf)   yes    yes    no    yes   no    no    no Elsner stories (pdf)    yes    yes    no    no    no    no    no